 CA9 Withdraws Somalian Class Action Decision; Orders Remand

-The court withdrew its prior precedent decision in light of the Supreme Court’s decision in
+CA9 withdrew its prior decision in light of the Supreme Court’s decision in

 Jama v.
 ICE

-, but remanded the case to district court with instructions “to vacate the injunction and to reconsider the class certification in light of the Supreme Court's decision in
+, but remanded with instructions “to vacate the injunction and to reconsider the class certification in light of the Supreme Court's decision in

 Ali v.
 Gonzales